 - Haematemesis, melaena or iron-deficiency anaemia.

-Patients presenting with rapid weight loss, persistent back pain, ascites, an epigastric mass or enlarged supraclavicular node (Virchow's node) are likely to have advanced disease.
+Patients presenting with rapid weight loss, persistent back pain, ascites, an epigastric mass or enlarged supraclavicular node (Virchow's node) are likely to have advanced pancreatic cancer.

 The differential diagnosis of upper right-sided or epigastric abdominal pain is wide and can include: